algomo/knowledge-base/docs/docs/data-sources/Tags.md

     When a user submits a query, the chatbot analyzes the input to identify relevant tag values based on the user's characteristics or preferences.
 If the chatbot is unsure of the specific tag value that applies for the query, the chatbot will ask the user clarifying questions.
     ```
     User: How do I install a CMS?
-    Tags identified: Website Platform - (Multiple values)
+    --- Tags identified: Website Platform - Unknown ---
-    Response: Do you use Wordpress or Joomla?
+    Chatbot: Do you use Wordpress or Joomla?
     ```

 3. **Context-Dependent Responses:**
     The chatbot selects the appropriate intent based on the identified tags, ensuring that the response is contextually relevant to the user's specific needs.
+The chatbot writes the response drawing from the information provided within matched tagged intents, so the intent may not be used verbatim.
     ```
     Selected Intent: How do I install WordPress?
     Response: To install WordPress, follow these steps...